Impostor Feelings in the Quiet: A Letter for the Successful Client Who Still Feels Like a Fraud

 Mind: a flood of doubt, shame, memories, and future fear.

-Behavior includes overworking, over-preparing, avoiding rest, scrolling, drinking, numbing feelings, and delaying sleep.
+Behavior includes overworking, over-preparing, avoiding rest, scrolling, drinking, numbing feelings, and how circadian health controls sleep and energy levels.

 Relief: temporary, then the loop returns.